-Proposals are usually between 4 and 8 pages in length.
+Proposals are usually between 5 and 8 pages in length.
+They are expected to make a powerful case for publication.

 The editorial board considers proposals, and may make suggestions regarding the scope or coverage of the proposed symposium and the selection of contributions.
+A positive assessment of the proposal does not guarantee publication of all or some of the articles and guest editors are asked to ensure that contributing authors understand that there is a review process undertaken by IJURR.